Byron Herbert Reece: Personality

-In a career cut short by illness and suicide, Byron Herbert Reece produced an enduring body of poetry and fiction from the sounds and spirits of his North Georgia homeland.
-His five volumes of verse draw deeply from the lyrical wellsprings of Nature and the Bible, twin legacies of an upbringing in the agricultural uplands of Union County, around Blairsville.
-His two novels, in turn, are remarkable regional portraits - one a mountain family drama of overland journey to Old Testament rhythms, the other a morality play of a small-town lynching.
+In a career cut short by illness and suicide, Byron Herbert Reece produced poetry and fiction inspired by the sounds and spirits of his North Georgia homeland.
+His five volumes of verse draw from nature and the Bible, two major components of his upbringing in the agricultural uplands of Union County, around Blairsville.
+His two novels are regional portraits - one a mountain family drama narrative, the other a dramatic story of a small-town lynching.

 Reece was a bright and solitary schoolboy, a graduate of Blairsville High School who grew up in such rural isolation, the story goes, that he never saw a car until he was eight or twelve (depending on the version).
 He attended Young Harris College and taught school intermittently between 1935 and 1942, producing poem after poem for small journals and newspapers even while his parents' tuberculosis led him to take increasing responsibility for the family farm.
 During these years, Atlanta Constitution editor Ralph McGill and Kentucky writer Jesse Stuart - themselves offspring of the rural Appalachians - early recognized Reece's talent.
 He won American Poet magazine's annual poetry award in 1943, and with Stuart's sponsorship H.P.
 Dutton published Reece's first volume of poetry, Ballad of the Bones, in 1945.
 By 1952, Reece had been profiled in a national magazine (Newsweek), and tendered a position as poet-in-residence at UCLA.

 In the short decade of success Reece saw before illness, financial insecurity, and loss took their ultimate toll on him, he was much honored in his home state.
 Five times he received the Georgia Writers Association's literary achievement award, and he served as poet-in-residence at both Young Harris College and Emory University.
 His books and honors never yielded much in money, however, and Reece's labors never long allayed the financial worries that attended the harsh circumstances of the farm and family illness.
 He was teaching part-time at Young Harris to make ends meet, in fact, when depression and illness wore him down and Reece took his own life on June 3, 1958, three months shy of his forty-first birthday.